 If you spent any time growing up in India and traveling its length and breadth by train, you'd have likely grown up with this omelet sandwich—on the train, and on platforms of obscure towns.
 To call it the most perfect omelet would be to acknowledge its imperfections.
 It's too flat, too thin, too floppy, and has more vegetable and spice in it than egg.
 But it's all those things that make it the perfect candidate for an omelet sandwich, thrust between two slices of buttered white bread (or Indian pav).

-Add the chopped vegetables and all the spices to the bowl and stir to combine.
+- Add the onion, chiles, cilantro, black pepper, chile powder, turmeric, and salt to the bowl and stir to combine.

-When the oil/ghee is hot, turn the heat down and add half the omelet mixture to the pan, swirling it around so that it completely covers the surface of the pan.
+- In a small skillet over medium-high heat, warm the oil.
+When the oil is hot, reduce the heat to medium-low and add half of the egg mixture to the pan, swirling so it completely covers the surface of the pan.

-Cook the omelet for two minutes, until the underside is lightly browned.
-Flip the omelet and cook the other side for another two minutes, until browned.
-Take off and set aside.
+- Cook the omelet for 2 minutes, until the underside is lightly browned.
+Flip the omelet and cook the other side for another 2 minutes, until browned.
+Transfer the omelet to a plate.

-Serve the omelets sandwiched with white bread or pav—ideally toasted in the grease of the pan.
+- Serve the omelet sandwiched with white bread or pav—ideally toasted in the grease of the pan.
 However, if you like your toast more evenly browned and crisped, toast in a toaster.
 It will be just as delicious, we promise.